PaloAltoNetworks/terraform-azurerm-swfw-modules/modules/loadbalancer/README.md

     For:

-    - public IPs    - these are zones in which the public IP resource is available
+    - public IPs    - these are zones in which the public IP resource is available.
-    - private IPs   - this represents Zones to which Azure will deploy paths leading to Load Balancer frontend IPs (all frontends are affected)
+    - private IPs   - this represents Zones to which Azure will deploy paths leading to Load Balancer frontend IPs (all frontends are affected).

     Setting this variable to explicit `null` disables a zonal deployment.
     This can be helpful in regions where Availability Zones are not available.